Osterby Man: Anthropology

 The skull had been broken into several pieces.
 The acids in the bog have decalcified the bone, which has shrunk somewhat and is dark brown.
 The hair and small sections of scalp are well preserved, but the skin and other soft tissues of the face have disappeared.
 There is a large wound on the left side of the head, which may have been fatal: the skull had been depressed by a blow with a blunt object over an area approximately 12 cm in diameter, and the bone of the left temple was shattered with splinters penetrating the brain area.
 The skull had also been deformed by the weight of the peat above it, but the facial area was generally well preserved.
 Skeletal evidence suggests a man 50 to 60 years of age.
 Hack marks on the second cervical vertebra show that the head was cut off.
 The skull was stabilised for exhibition by filling with gypsum.

 The hair is thin and slightly wavy, 28 cm long.
-It has been coloured a reddish brown by the acids in the bog; microscopic analysis showed that it had been dark blond and that the man had had some white hairs.
+It had been coloured a reddish brown by the acids in the bog; microscopic analysis showed that it had been dark blond and that the man had had some white hairs.
 In a re-examination in 2005, isotopic analysis showed that at least during his last year of life, the man ate meat remarkably rarely, and did not eat seafood.
 Parasitological analysis of the hair showed no head lice, unusual for the time.